Blog

 2. Cost Per Lead

 Cost Per Lead is a very important metric because it gives you one of the best understanding of how effective your marketing strategy is at lead generation.
-This is most precise when you are using paid marketing efforts; organic initiatives like SEO or content marketing can have Cost Per Acquisition as well but it is a less exact calculation.
+This is most precise when you are using paid marketing efforts; organic initiatives like SEO or content marketing can have a Cost Per Acquisition as well but it is a less exact calculation.
 Cost Per Lead is one of the most important metrics for those working in ROI marketing—fine-tuning this number can be an exercise in precision.

 3. Lead Close Rate